Return of the Cluster Flies

 The good news for those affected by cluster flies is that there are ways to reduce the risk of being pestered by the flies and of getting rid of them if they are already formed clusters.

 David Brittain of pest control manufacturer Kiwicare advises sealing up any places around the home where the flies could crawl in, such as gaps around eaves or ill fitting door and window frames.
-If all entry points cannot be sealed then the use of long lasting surface spray insecticide on the entry points and warm north facing walls will help control the flies before they have a chance to move in.
+If all entry points cannot be sealed than the use of long lasting surface spray insecticide on the entry points and warm south facing walls will help control the flies before they have a chance to move in.

 Kiwicare have launched a new product that is effective against cluster flies.
 The new NO Flies Bait can be placed around the exterior of buildings.
 The flies are attracted to the bait and are killed when they feed on it.
 David says “Place the bait several meters from the house to attract the flies away from the building and to kill them before they can move in.
 It is also not too late to reduce fly numbers by using soil insecticide such as Kiwicare Lawngard Prills on lawns and pasture from where the flies emerge as adults.”

 If clusters have already formed, the use of bug bombs or borer fumigators will knock the flies down in hard to reach spaces.
 Where possible collect and dispose of the flies as they continue to release the pheromone chemical that attracts the flies together.
 Spray surfaces where cluster flies have congregated with long lasting surface insecticide to prevent new clusters forming in the same place.